OGGM/oggm.github.io/_posts/2022-10-11-Welcome-to-the-OGGM-Slack.md

 In this workspace we have a <i>#general</i> channel, that we use not surprisingly for general messages.
-The <i>#general</i> channel is also where the call for our fortnightly meeting is started.
+The <i>#general</i> channel is also where the call for our fortnightly meetings are announced.
 The
 <i>#support</i> channel is often the best place to ask questions and
 <i>#random</i> is being used for chitchat.
 When asking a question in the <i>#support</i> channel it will (hopefully)